aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

  Ecological conditions limiting the time to find a compatible mate or increasing the difficulty in doing so likely promote the evolution of traits used for species and mate recognition.
-Here, we tested this species recognition hypothesis for promoting plumage sexual dichromatism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
-We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrasts between male and female plumage patches and tested the influence of breeding timing, spacing, and sympatry with other _Turdus_ species on plumage dimorphism.
+Here, we tested this recognition hypothesis for promoting plumage sexual dichromatism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
+We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrasts between male and female plumage patches and tested the influence of breeding season length, spatial distribution, and sympatry with other _Turdus_ species on plumage dimorphism.
 As predicted, we found that 1) true thrush species with migratory behaviour have greater plumage sexual dimorphism than non-migratory species, 2) species with longer breeding seasons have less sexual dichromatism, and 3) the number of _Turdus_ thrush species breeding in sympatry is associated with more plumage dimorphism.
-These results suggest that conspecific recognition systems, including species and mate recognition, play a prominent role in the evolution of thrush plumage sexual dimorphism.
+These results suggest that social recognition systems, including species and mate recognition, play a prominent role in the evolution of thrush plumage sexual dimorphism.

 ## Keywords

-*dichromatism*, *plumage*, *species recognition*, *chromatic*, *achromatic*
+*achromatic*, *chromatic*, *dichromatism*, *plumage*, *species recognition*

 # Introduction

    Species recognition is necessary in sexually reproducing lineages for individuals to find compatible mates and produce viable offspring [@andersson1994;@groning2008].
-Conspicuous traits signaling species and sex identity increase the ease and speed of species recognition by reducing the effort, error, and time involved when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
+Conspicuous traits signaling species and sex identity increase the ease and speed of mate recognition by reducing the effort, error, and time involved when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
 Traits used in species and mate recognition may also serve as signals of status to conspecifics and reduce costly conflicts over resources and mates [@west-eberhard1983].
-Accordingly, distinct traits facilitating species-specific recognition and signaling breeding status should be more likely to arise and be maintained under conditions that increase both the difficulty of finding a compatible mate and degree of resource competition among conspecifics and closely-related species.
-Conditions likely to favour traits signaling individuals' species and breeding status include high sympatry with many closely-related species, limited time to find a compatible breeding mates, and low rates of encounter with potential breeding mates [@andersson1994].
+Accordingly, distinct traits facilitating mate recognition should be more likely to arise and be maintained under conditions that increase both the difficulty of finding a compatible mate and degree of resource competition among conspecifics and closely-related species.
+Conditions likely to favour traits signaling individuals' species, sex, and breeding status include higher sympatry with many closely-related species, limited time to find compatible breeding mates, and lower rates of encounter with potential breeding mates [@andersson1994].

    In birds, plumage colour is a highly conspicuous trait signaling species and (often) sex identity [@martin2015a;@bitton2016].
-   Plumage sexual dichromatism, or the distinct set of differences in the appearance of male and female feather colours, is common in birds and is usually attributed to different natural and sexual selection pressures on males and females [@martin1996;@burns1998;@badyaev2003;@dale2015;@dunn2015].
+   Plumage sexual dichromatism, or the distinct set of differences in the appearance of male and female feather colours and patterns, is common in birds and is usually attributed to different natural and sexual selection pressures on males and females [@martin1996;@burns1998;@badyaev2003;@dale2015;@dunn2015].
 Plumage sexual dichromatism results in a visibly perceivable trait useful for recognizing an individual's species, sex, and (sometimes) age (e.g., in species with sex-specific delayed plumage